 The assisted living facility will provide a transition from the office uses and will also incorporate a 50 foot landscape buffer along the northern property line to screen the use from the adjacent single-family residential neighborhood.

-Goal #3: Enhance local, regional, and global linkages - physical, social, technological
+Goal #3: Enhance local, regional, and global linkages - physical, social, technological and the Highline Canal.

 Policy 3.2, 3.4 - Increase the walkability of neighborhoods and develop an inviting citywide pedestrian network.